-Jazz requires a rare mix of playing experience and pedagogical expertise.
+Teaching Jazz requires a rare mix of playing experience and pedagogical expertise.
 Very few Jazz instructors have experience in both, but without balance between the practical and pedagogical, the chances of students making progress in their studies is not so likely.

-Teaching Jazz is not easy, nor is learning it.
-Fortunately, a small number of Jazz educators fall into the teacher/player category.
+Anyway, there are only a small number of Jazz educators fall into the teacher/player category.
 Each one will have his or her method of teaching.
-Due to the required level of experience, knowledge and teaching skill, you'll usually pay for it, but in the end, finding the right teacher can be the difference between years and years no-progress lessons, or getting on to a path of profound emotional change.
+Due to the required level of experience, knowledge and teaching skill, you'll usually pay for it, but in the end, finding the right teacher can be the difference between years and years no-progress lessons, or getting on to a path of profound artistic and emotional change.

-The process required to reach these goals is definitely "the road less travelled": It involves embracing and eventually abandoning select creative traditions.
-As my students follow this path they will undoubtedly experience profound personal change, as inevitably they grapple with the timeless question of the best way to chase after unattainable perfection, become seasoned, and come up with their own answer to the question as to what authenticity and excellence are to be defined as in a virtually undefinable field.
+The process required to reach these goals is definitely "the road less travelled": A tough part of it is that it involves embracing certain traditions and approaches at certain levels, and abandoning them at others.
+(Progress often occurs in those pivotal moments that we are forced to redefine ourselves.).
+As my students follow these paths they will undoubtedly experience profound personal change as inevitably they grapple with the timeless question of the best way to chase after unattainable perfection, become seasoned, and come up with their own answer to the question as to what authenticity and excellence are to be defined as in a virtually undefinable field.

 It all begins with the first lesson.
 Please come join me for this journey today!
 Go here to get started.
 I can't promise to make you a master in 10 days or less, but I can set you off on a path that may very well change your life forever.
 To this extent, as. a teacher I am a guide who simply goes from leading you, to walking alongside, even following you, then sending you off on your own knowing that you will leave with the skills you need and the powers to make the best decisions as you continue to develop in your studies.